ianmiell/shutit/README.md

 ==========================
 Complex Docker Builds Made Simple

-ShutIt is a tool for managing your build process that is both structured and flexible
+ShutIt is a tool for managing your image building process that is both structured and flexible.

 Really Quick Overview
 =====================